Geology and Geophysics

 The BA degree in geology is appropriate for students interested in Earth science but not necessarily intending to pursue graduate work or employment in traditional geological sciences.
 It is more flexible than the BS program and is suitable for students who are considering a double major or teaching.

-The BA degree requires completion of 120 credit hours of coursework, the equivalent of four years of full-time work.
+The BA degree requires completion of 120 credit hours of coursework, the equivalent of four years of full-time study.
 The BA program requires 35 credits in the geology and geophysics curriculum.
 This includes one introductory level GG course with a lab, seven non-introductory GG courses, a two-credit research seminar, and at least five credits of approved upper division electives.
 With the advice and consent of an undergraduate advisor, courses in other natural sciences, mathematics, or engineering may be substituted as electives.
 A mainland summer field course is an elective that students are strongly encouraged to take.
 Required support classes include physics, chemistry, biological sciences, and one semester of college calculus; these total 23-24 credits and should be taken as early as possible.
 A minimum grade of C (not C-) must be achieved in all major and support classes.

 Geology and Geophysics Courses